 Engaging with our stakeholders on a regular basis to understand their expectations, needs and concerns is part of our ongoing commitment to sustainability.
 We interact with our stakeholders in a number of different ways, both formal and informal.
-For 2020, the group of relevant stakeholders included in our materiality assessment remains valid, and includes airports and other landlords, customers, employees, investors (incl. shareholders, bondholders and lending banks), public authorities, suppliers, media and communities.
+For 2021, the group of relevant stakeholders included in our materiality assessment remains valid, and includes airports and other landlords, customers, employees, investors (incl. shareholders, bondholders and lending banks), public authorities, suppliers, media and communities.

-The eco-system illustration included in the ESG Strategy on page 72 graphically describes the close interaction of Dufry with its core stakeholders.
+The eco-system illustration included in the ESG Strategy graphically describes the close interaction of Dufry with its core stakeholders.
 Especially remarkable is the interaction with both suppliers and landlords, which permits Dufry to provide a superior service to customers.
-Known in the industry as the Trinity (airport authorities & other landlords, retailers and suppliers), the tight lines and collaboration between these three groups allow for an improved dialogue and mutual understanding between landlords, retailers and suppliers, to the ultimate benefit of our customers.
-This interaction has been especially critical and valuable during 2020 in helping us to find common solutions to mitigate the impact of the COVID-19 pandemic and its effects over travel.
+Known in the industry as the Trinity (airport authorities &0 other landlords, retailers and suppliers), the tight lines and collaboration between these three groups allow for an improved dialogue and mutual understanding between landlords, retailers and suppliers, to the ultimate benefit of our customers.
+This interaction has remained critical and valuable during 2021 as air traffic started to be restored and the operation of our stores recovered towards normality.